EricSeynaeve/poweroffd/README.md

 The action configuration files go under `/run/poweroffd`.
 Only users that belong to the group `poweroffd` can write here.

 The configuration files are yaml files with top structure hash.
+These files have to end with `.conf` or they will be ignored.

 Required keys are:

   - `start_time`